TriggSumms/Plant-and-Track/README.md

 # PlantBaby Tracker
-The app's purpose is to stand as a catalogging journal for plant collecting!
+The app's purpose is to stand as a catalogging journal for plant collecting and will aid forgetfull plant owners all over the world!

 ## Concepts Covered